andrewthecodertx/php-6502/DISPLAY_GUIDE.md

-# Display Peripheral Guide
+# Video Mode Guide

-This guide covers how to use the display system in the 6502 emulator, including both the TextDisplay and EnhancedConsole peripherals.
+This guide covers how to use the video system in the 6502 emulator, including both Graphics Mode and Terminal Mode.

 ## Overview

-The emulator provides two display peripherals:
+The emulator provides two video modes:

-- **TextDisplay**: Direct memory-mapped display with 40x25 character grid
+- **GraphicsMode**: Direct memory-mapped graphics with 40x25 character grid
-- **EnhancedConsole**: Higher-level console interface that uses TextDisplay
+- **TerminalMode**: Higher-level terminal interface that uses GraphicsMode

-## TextDisplay Peripheral
+## Graphics Mode (Direct Video)

 ### Memory Map